yash-sharma1/docs-site/docs/blockchain.md

 #### Signature

-Binance Chain uses ECDSA signature on curve Secp256k1 against `SHA256` hash of the byte array of encoded transaction, in the same way as the current Bitcoin, according to RFC 6979 and BIP 62.
+Binance Chain uses an ECDSA signature on curve secp256k1 against a `SHA256` hash of the byte array of a JSON-encoded canonical representation of the transaction.
+For more information, please see [this page](./encoding.md#canonical-bytes-for-signing).